Two glasses of raspberry mousse topped (Incomplete: max_output_tokens)

 How do I keep the mousse smooth?

-Strain the raspberry puree through a fine sieve to remove seeds.
+Strain the raspberry puree through a fine sieve to remove the seeds.
 Also make sure the puree is cool before folding it into the cream.

 Can I make raspberry mousse ahead of time?